Guam Kingfishers

 Nesting

-Currently, there are only 141 Guam Kingfishers remaining in the world, all under expert care.
+Currently, there are currently fewer than 150 Guam Kingfishers remaining in the world, all under expert care.
 National Aviary visitors can witness a pair of these magnificent birds, who are part of this program, in our public-facing habitat, Canary’s Call Presented by Dollar Bank.

 In early April 2024, two eggs were extracted from a specially designed nest box (similar to the one seen above) by National Aviary Senior Aviculturist, Brianna Crane.
-The eggs were laid in nest box in our public-facing habitat, Canary’s Call Presented by Dollar Bank.
-They were then carefully transferred to our state-of-the-art breeding center for incubation.
+The eggs were laid in a nest box in our public-facing habitat, Canary’s Call Presented by Dollar Bank.
+They were then carefully transferred to our Breeding Center for incubation.
 Further genetic testing revealed that one of the eggs was viable!
-The egg was then monitored in our breeding center until its journey to the Sedgwick County Zoo in Kansas, as part of the Sihek Recovery Project.
+The egg was then monitored in our breeding center until its journey to the Sedgwick County Zoo in Kansas, as part of the Sihek Recovery Program.
 Despite best efforts, one of the fertile National Aviary Guam Kingfisher eggs did not have a successful hatch in the Sihek Translocation Biosecurity Facility at the Sedgwick County Zoo.

 Hatchings